COLORADO MARIJUANA LAWS & INFORMATION

 No. Possession and consumption is still limited to one ounce, like leaf products, they may not be consumed in public places.

 Yes, but don’t smoke it in your car.
 It is illegal to use any form of pot in a vehicle.
 The law is similar to the open container law for alcohol.
-To be safe while driving, keep your stash in the trunk or if your car doesn’t have a truck, put it behind the last upright seat in your vehicle.
+To be safe while driving, keep your stash in the trunk or if your car doesn’t have a trunk, put it behind the last upright seat in your vehicle.

 Be smart and don’t do it.
 It is illegal to drive while impaired.
 Local law enforcement can issue a DUI citation for violations.